nachiketrathod/HTTP.Request.Smuggling.Desync.Attack/README.md

 ***Question, what dose it even mean?***

-- That means that every reqests are placed back to back on these streams and every server on the chain is expected to pass the `HTTP-Headers` to workout how long each message is and therefore where that message stops and where the next one starts.
+- That means that every reqests are placed back to back on these streams and every server parses `HTTP-Headers` to workout where each one ends and the next one starts.

 - So from all over the world request are coming and passing through this tiny tunnel of **TLS/TCP** streams and passing to the backend and then split up into individual requests.